francisco-camargo/francisco-camargo/learning_material.md

 * Software for gym owners
 * App that correlates food and medicine intake habits to how you are feeling; eg today I had fiber and 6hrs I feel it
 * Book on Test, Training, and Validation.
+  * What we desire is generalizable models; models that perform well on unseen/inference data
   * Most underappreciated concept in Machine Learning
   * Write up case-studies of it going well and poorly
+  * Bias and variance.
+Under- and over-fitting
   * How do we use ttv to debug and improve model performance
     * Learning and validation curves
   * How do diff model learning algorithms utilize data